 Here the stock price is expected to move sideways and the trader can witness a lot of whipsaws.

-The above chart indicates bearish range which is highlighted with the help of red box.
+The above chart indicates a bearish range which is highlighted with the help of a red box.

-Here Relative Strength Index tends to oscillate between the range of 60-65 to 20 zones where 60-65 is an overbought condition and 20 being the oversold condition.
+Here Relative Strength Index tends to oscillate between the range of 60-65 to 20 zones where 60-65 is an overbought condition and 20 is the oversold condition.

-Lastly, the above chart indicates super bearish range where the RSI tends to oscillate between 40-20 range and it suggests the strong down move is very likely in the coming days.
+Lastly, the above chart indicates a super bearish range where the RSI tends to oscillate between the 40-20 range and it suggests the strong down move is very likely in the coming days.